Fruit Tree Pruning Thumb

 Sharp and well-maintained tools are safer and much nicer to use than blunt ones.
 If you look after them, they’ll last much longer and save you cash over the long run.

 Let's take the guesswork out of pruning your roses.
-Here's how to prune so they continue to perform beautifully in your garden.
+Here's how to prune, so they'll deliver masses of beautiful blooms.

 Winter Spray Programme for Fruit Trees